-Once you have logged in, you can find all of your course sites from the More Sites drop down menu in the Favorites area at the top of the page.
-If you do not see your course, talk to your department to ensure you have been added as the instructor for that course in the registration system.
+Once you have logged in, you can find all of your course sites by clicking the Sites button in the Favorites area at the top of the page.
+If you do not see your course, talk to your department to ensure you have been added as the instructor for that course in Campus Solutions.

 Instructors who teach multiple sections of the same course sometimes find it helpful to have their ReggieNet course sites combined into one.
-Instructors can make their own course combination requests through the new Student Information System.
+Instructors can make their own course combination requests through Campus Solutions.
 See the course combination page for an overview of the process and how to make your request.

 You can copy content for all tools or selected tools from the previous semester.
 To copy,

-Once the content is copied, you may have to edit or publish activities as most of them are copied as a draft mode.
+Once the content is copied, you may need to edit or publish activities such as Tests & Quizzes, Assignments, etc., as most of them are copied as a draft mode.
+If the Gradebook is imported, all items will be set as not included in grade, and not released to students.
+Each item must be edited to adjust these options.
 There are several aspects of the process that should be taken into consideration when importing from another site.
-Please see Importing Materials from Other ReggieNet Sites for more information.
+Please see ReggieNet: Import from Site for more information.

 Your ReggieNet course site is not available to students until you publish it.
 When you’re ready to have students access your course site, use the big button at the top center of the page (if you don't see the button, your course has already been published).

 The Syllabus tool allows instructors to add their syllabus as either text or an attachment.

 While students may be familiar with ReggieNet, they won’t necessarily know how you plan to use ReggieNet for your particular course.
 We strongly recommend providing an overview of your ReggieNet course site.
 This can be accomplished by doing a walk-through during your first face-to-face meeting, or through a video tour (or both).